CoAntrimMan/BibleStudy/People-and-Places/Disciples.md

 "The harvest truly is plenteous, but the labourers are few;
 pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest."

+Matthews List

+- Simon Peter
+- Andrew his brother
+- James the son of Zebedee
+- John his brother
+- Philip
+- Bartholomew
+- Thomas
+- Matthew
+- James the son of Alphaeus
+- Lebbaeus Thaddaeus
+- Simon the Canaanite
+- Judas Iscariot - who also betrayed him

 Mark 3: 13-19

+Mark reveals that this happened in a mountain

+He ordained 12 to be with him and to

+- send forth to preach.
+- heal sickness
+- cast out devils

+- Simon Peter
+- James the son of Zebedee
+- John is brother- both called Boanerges - Sons of Thunder
+- Andrew
+- Philip
+- Bartholomew
+- Matthew
+- Thomas
+- James and son of Apphaeus
+- Thaddaeus
+- Simon the Canaanite
+- Judas Iscariot